 How To Make An Authentic Andalusian Gazpacho

-So some people prefer to leave out the crusty white bread, but I think this is a mistake.
-The bread soaks up so much liquid and makes the final dish so, so creamy.
+Some people prefer to leave out the crusty white bread, but I think this is a mistake.
+The bread soaks up so much liquid and makes the final dish so creamy.
 If you really don’t want to add it in, of course you don’t have to, but I do recommend chopping up half a baguette in tossing it into the bowl.

 I like to peel my tomatoes for gazpacho as I find it lends to a creamier sauce as well.
 Simply cut an X into the bottom of the tomato and then pour over some boiling water.
 I just use my kettle.
 Then wait a couple minutes and the skin should peel right off.
 For this gazpacho recipe I use 10 medium tomatoes.
 Once peeled toss them in the bowl.